fluidml/fluidml/README.md

 This minimal toy example showcases how to get started with FluidML.
 For real machine learning examples, check the "Examples" section below.

+#### 1. Basic imports

-1. **Basic imports:** First we import necessary classes from FluidML
+First we import necessary classes from FluidML

 ```Python
 from fluidml import Flow, Swarm